heroku/cli/docs/pg.md

 FLAGS
   -a, --app=<value>     (required) app to run command against -r, --remote=<value>  git remote of app to use
-  -t, --truncate        truncates queries to 40 characters
+  -t, --truncate        truncates queries to 40 charaters

 DESCRIPTION
   display queries with active locks